aj4abinjacob/TG-Photos/README.md

 <br>
 3.Run "python3 TGPhotos.py --startupload" after adding folder paths in folderpaths.txt in confg folder
 <br>
-you will be asked to enter your phone number and otp code during the first upload
+you will be asked to enter your phone number and otp code during the first upload and it will start to upload after successful login
 <br>

 ## Usage